blueinredout/weedbot/README.md

 ## Usage
 * Create a python venv with **discord.py**
-* change the string "SECRET HERE" at the final line to your bot's secret.
+* create a token.txt next to weed.py with your bot'stoken
 * et voila!

 If you want me to make anything or fix anything just create an issue here.